-Green Force is a seven week sustainability crash course open to the public.
-Green Force starts on May 5th, 2020.
-Everyone is welcome to attend!
-Participants interested in becoming a Green Force volunteer commit to attending at least four of the seven sessions and volunteering at one of our events before certification.
+Now is your chance to become a Green Force volunteer, or to learn about some hot topics in sustainability!
+Green Force is a seven-week sustainability crash course open to the public.
+Everyone is welcome to attend the sessions.
+Participants interested in becoming Green Force volunteers commit to attending at least four of the seven sessions and volunteering at one of our events this winter.
 There will be six topics covered ranging from Waste Management to Sustainable Business Practices.
-Bluegrass Greensource staff will be leading the sessions.
-Some sessions will feature a workshop to better equip Green Force to lead our other volunteers.
-Sessions are 5:30-6:30 pm in the Bluegrass Greensource conference room, unless otherwise stated.
+Bluegrass Greensource staff will be leading the sessions, and sessions will be held virtually through Zoom.

-Green Force Volunteers will lead other volunteers in BGGS volunteer opportunities such as storm drain stenciling and litter pick-ups.
+Green Force Volunteers will lead other volunteers in BGGS volunteer opportunities such as rain garden maintenance and litter pick-ups.
 They will also represent BGGS at tabling events and be our “first-responder” volunteers when a need arises.
 Become a part of us when you become a Green Force Volunteer.

-Just want to learn about sustainability, and don’t have time to volunteer?
+Just want to learn about sustainability, and aren’t able to volunteer?
 Then Green Force is still for you!
-EVERYONE is welcome to learn!
+EVERYONE is welcome to learn.

-May 12th, 5:30-6:30——Intro to BGGS–Have you ever had questions about what Bluegrass Greensource does?
+Feb.
+16th–Introduction to BGGS: Have you ever had questions about what Bluegrass Greensource does?
 Or about the Green Force program?
 Come join us one of the two nights for an overview about BGGS and Green Force!
-Green Force Volunteers must attend one of the two introductions
+Green Force Volunteers must attend one of the two introductions.

 Can I come just to learn about a topic in sustainability I care about?
 Absolutely!
 We encourage anyone and everyone to take the crash course who’s interested in sustainability.

 What are the requirements to become Green Force certified?
-Those who are interested in becoming a Green Force Volunteer must attend four sessions, including one of the “Intro to BGGS” sessions (3/24 and 4/14), in addition to volunteer with BGGS at least once between March 24th and May 16th.
+Those who are interested in becoming a Green Force Volunteer must attend four sessions, including one of the “Intro to BGGS” sessions, in addition to volunteering with BGGS at least once.
 Potential Green Force Volunteers must also fill out an application and be able to pass a background check.